 Being labeled by John Muir as “a rival to Yosemite,” Kings Canyon National Park has a lot to live up to.
 It does so in grand style.
 With the deepest canyon in the nation (hence, the park’s name), the largest grove of Sequoia trees still in existence, and rock formations not unlike Yosemite, Kings Canyon on any scale is a land full of excesses.
 It is partnered with neighboring Sequoia National Park but stands on its own as a natural gem within the national park system.

-Why Visit Kings Canyon National Park in Your RV?
+Why Visit Kings Canyon National Park in an RV?

 There are only two roads in Kings Canyon, but they both lead to campgrounds that allow RVs.
 Having your home with you on this trip would be advantageous after a day of hiking or fishing.

-Come back to your own kitchen, frying up the trout you reeled in earlier in the day.
-Then enjoy an evening around the campfire, viewing spectacular night skies, and retreat to your own bed to rest up for tomorrow’s adventures!
+Come back to your own kitchen, fry up the trout you reeled in earlier in the day, and then enjoy an evening around the campfire.
+You can view spectacular night skies and retreat to your own bed to rest up for tomorrow’s adventures!

 When to Visit Kings Canyon National Park

 Kings Canyon has seven campgrounds.
-Six of them accept RVs but none have hookups, so be prepared to boondock.
+Six of them accept RVs but none of them have hookups, so be prepared to boondock.

-- Cedar Grove campgrounds (4) open from early spring to late fall
+- Cedar Grove campgrounds (4) are open from early spring to late fall

 - Lemon Cove Village RV Park: Located in Lemon Cove, CA, about 35 minutes from the Foothills Visitor Center.

 - Sequoia RV Ranch: Located in Three Rivers, CA, about 20 minutes from the Foothills Visitor Center.